nhsconnect/CareConnect-API-Core/pages/explore/api_medication_medication.md

 There is NO required search criteria in the API for the Medication resource.

-Search parameters can be added to reflect local requirements.
+Search parameters MAY be added to reflect local requirements.

 {% include note.html content="<br>MedicationStatement and MedicationRequest resources can represent a medication, using an external reference to a Medication resource. <br> <br> If an external Medication Resource is used in a MedicationStatement or a MedicationRequest, then the READ and SEARCH Criteria SHOULD be supported." %}